 Candidates can combine this syllabus in an examination series with any other Cambridge syllabus.
+Please note that Cambridge IGCSE, Cambridge International Level 1/Level 2 Certificate and Cambridge O Level syllabuses are at the same level.

-3. Syllabus aims and assessment objectives
+4. Syllabus aims and assessment objectives

-3.1 Aims
+4.1 Aims